jdmcnutt/DTW_DBA_Stocks/README.md

 # DBA_DTW_Stocks

-DTW Barycenter Averaging (DBA) of Stocks Data
+K-Means Clustering of Stocks Data Using DTW Barycenter Averaging (DBA)

 I personally authored the iPython Notebooks on DTW DBA, and my partner authored the Notebook on SAX.